-The Light festival, which takes place in December, is a magic and unforgettable moment.
-At night, the bridges, monuments and buildings of the city are illuminated.
-A magnificent show not to be missed!
+The Festival of Lights in December is a magical and unforgettable experience.
+At night-time, the city's bridges, monuments and buildings are aglow with coloured lights.
+A magnificent spectacle not to be missed!